graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 This structure is similar to the `ObjectValue` defined in the GraphQL specification, but it differs by allowing the inclusion of {Path} values within a {SelectedValue}, thus extending the traditional `ObjectValue` capabilities to support direct path selections.

 A {SelectedObjectValue} following a {Path} is scoped to the type of the field selected by the {Path}.
 This means that the root of all {SelectedValue} inside the selection is no longer scoped to the root (defined by `@is` or `@require`) but to the field selected by the {Path}.
-The {Path} does not effect the structure of the input type.
+The {Path} does not affect the structure of the input type.

 This allows to reduce repetition in the selection.